imagekit-developer/imagekit-react/README.md

 2. IKContext props update

-* `IKContext` has been updated to only include `urlEndpoint`, `publicKey`, `authenticator`, and `transformationPosition` props, removing others that were more specific to image, video, and upload, and not typically set globally..
+* `IKContext` has been updated to only include `urlEndpoint`, `publicKey`, `authenticator`, and `transformationPosition` props, removing others that were more specific to image, video, and upload, and not typically set globally.

 ### Upgrading from 2.x to 3.x version
 3.x version has breaking changes as listed below.